couchbase-examples/expo-cbl-travel/README.md

     npx expo start
    ```

-In the output, you'll find options to open the app in a
+In the output, you'll find options to open the app in a iOS simulator, or Android emulator.

+More Information on developing mobile apps on Expo can be found in the links below:
 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)